Basix XML Request

 These parameters will also be available as variables during processing of the XML doc.
 So that you can do things like these:

-• Speak different content based on CalledNumber
+• Transfer to different group based on CalledNumber

 1